LettError/LightMeter/README.md

 Drag the tool over parts of a glyph to see the gray levels.
 The number in the blue box is a percentage.

-* Airy disk blurring is caused by diffraction, independent of focus.
-Other factors also contribute.
+* Airy disk blurring is caused by diffraction in the eye.
+It is independent of focus, other factors also contribute, these are not part of this tool.
 * This blurring is small, but still typographically significant.
 * This code uses its own convolution kernel.
 It does not generate or process a bitmap.
 * Some tools for calculating the diameter of the Airy disk are in scaleTools.py